 This over-the-top concept for a narrative is taken from the comic book series of the same name, and provides an insanely fun, hilarious and surprisingly emotional story.
 Edgar Wright truly directs the film with all his creativity and charm, using the ‘comic book nature’ of the story to its full advantage, with every scene usually containing many visual jokes or comic book like effects, mostly inspired by ‘Scott’s internal love for video games, music and comic books.

-The cinematography by Bill Pope is very well done throughout the film’s run-time and really backs up the already effective editing.
+The cinematography by Bill Pope is very well done throughout the film’s runtime and greatly adds to the already impressive editing style.
 Once again similar to the CG effects, the cinematography and editing are also used for comedy many times throughout the film.
 Many techniques like these really help the film feel fresh and really fit with the tone.
-The film also has the usual bright colour palette to be expected from this director, this also backs up the tone very well and feels reminiscent of the comic book series in a few shots.
+The film also has the usual bright colour palette to be expected from this director, this also backs-up the tone very well and feels reminiscent of the comic book series in a few shots.

 Although the original score by Nigel Godrich is heavily overshadowed by a great choice of songs, very similar to Edgar Wright’s other film: ‘Baby Driver.’
 Every piece of music whether created by the band within the story or not, always seems to fit the scene very well and backs-up ‘Scott’s passion for music.